dmauldi3/Dimension-All-For-Alphacam/README.md

 ## Usage
 - To start dimensioning, select the desired geometry paths in your AlphaCAM project.
 - Activate the Dimension All For Alphacam add-in.
-- The tool will automatically add dimensions to your selected paths.
+- The tool will automatically add dimensions to all of your geometry layers in a project.
 - To remove dimensions, run the tool again.
-It will recognize the second run and remove dimensions accordingly.
+It will recognize the second run and remove ALL dimensions.

 ## System Requirements
 - .NET Framework 4.5 or higher.